I think it’s time to add more animals to this site, don’t you think?

 Published in 1920, British Mammals features more than 50 color plates and pen ink illustrations of Britain’s most recognized mammals.

-I picked out my personal favorites, a walrus, fox, hedgehog, squirrel, and wildcat, then made a few quick edits using Pixlr.
+I picked out my personal favorites, fox, hedgehog, squirrel, and wildcat, then made a few quick edits using Pixlr.

 About The Artist: Archibald Thorburn

 - Archibald Thorburn was born in 1860 in Hascombe, Surrey in the UK.

 - He was of Scottish descent and frequently visited Scotland to paint its floral and fauna.